 - Developing and managing ARM’s data vision and strategy

-- Managing the ARM Data Center, that includes providing end-to-end data service capabilities
+- Managing the ARM Data Services, that includes providing end-to-end data service capabilities

-- Providing oversight of the flow and processing of raw data from all ARM atmospheric observatories and external sources to the ARM Data Center
+- Providing oversight of the flow and processing of raw data from all ARM atmospheric observatories and external sources to the ARM Data Services

 - Managing metadata processes